Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Introduction

-The advantage of our data lies in its ability to capture high-frequency and flexible dynamics in the spot labor market.
-First, the data are recorded at the daily level with associated click logs and user activity, allowing us to precisely track job posting activity immediately before and after the implementation of the new minimum wage.
-This granularity is substantially finer than the month-state level used in \cite{sabia2009effects, sabia2009identifying,brochu2025minimum}, and \cite{melo2025minimum} or the quarter-state level in \cite{addison2009minimum} and \cite{Cengiz2019}, enabling a more detailed view of temporal labor market adjustments.
-Second, because establishments can easily modify job descriptions at the time of posting, we are able to observe short-term adjustments not only in wages but also in nonwage amenities, enabling a direct analysis of potential pass-through effects.
-While \cite{dube2024minimum} provides some examples of direct evidence on fringe benefits such as health insurance coverage and working conditions, such amenities are rarely observable in administrative data.
-In contrast, our setting allows us to track changes in transportation reimbursement—an easily adjustable amenity—with high temporal resolution, offering novel insight into short-run employer responses beyond wages.
-Third, since spot labor demand is not tied to long-term employment relationships, it is less affected by factors such as reputation concerns or switching costs, making it an ideal setting for identifying immediate behavioral responses to policy changes.
+Our data offer three advantages for studying short-run adjustments in spot labor markets.
+First, the data are recorded at the event level with associated click logs, allowing us to track employers' job-posting activity and workers' application activity immediately before and after the implementation of the new minimum wage.
+This granularity is substantially finer than the month–by-state level used in \citet{sabia2009effects,sabia2009identifying,brochu2025minimum} and \citet{melo2025minimum} or the quarter–by-state level in \citet{addison2009minimum} and \citet{Cengiz2019}, enabling a more detailed view of temporal adjustments.
+Second, because establishments can readily modify job descriptions at the time of posting and the data provide clearly observable information on fixed-amount transportation reimbursements as adjustable non-wage amenities, we can use this amenity and description information to characterize job types and trace detailed reallocation across job types in the short run.
+Third, since spot labor demand is not tied to long-term employment relationships, it is less affected by reputation concerns or switching costs, making this an ideal setting for identifying immediate behavioral responses to policy changes.

-From a macroeconomic perspective, we first report a significant expansion of the private platform in the labor market for part-time spot employment between December 2019 and December 2023.
-The number of registered users, primarily unemployed individuals actively using the platform, increases gradually, while the number of vacancies grows sharply, particularly after 2022, leading to a rise in the labor market tightness ratio.
-Hiring counts show a substantial upward trend beginning in 2020, reflecting a substantial increase in successful job matches.
-The job-finding rate also steadily surpasses 1.0, indicating that each active worker matches with multiple spot vacancies per month.
-Meanwhile, the worker-finding rate remains stable at approximately 0.8, suggesting that 80\% of spot jobs are successfully filled.
-These trends highlight the platform’s growing role in facilitating part-time spot employment matching.
+From a macro perspective, Timee's role in part-time spot employment has grown markedly in recent years.
+While the number of active users has increased gradually, the number of vacancies has grown sharply, especially since 2022, leading to a rise in labor-market tightness on the platform.
+Hiring counts show a substantial upward trend beginning in 2020, reflecting a pronounced increase in successful matches.
+The job-finding rate has risen above 1.0, indicating that each active worker matches with multiple spot vacancies per month.
+Meanwhile, the worker-finding rate has remained stable at approximately 0.8, suggesting that about 80\% of posted jobs are filled.
+These trends highlight the platform's growing role in facilitating spot employment matching.